Employee Mediation Most Frequently Asked Questions

 How does the mediation process begin?

-Call the City of Albuquerque Alternative Dispute Resolution Office at (505) 768-4500.
+Call the City of Albuquerque Alternative Dispute Resolution Office at (505) 768-4500 (Main Desk).
 We will answer any questions and determine if mediation can help you resolve your workplace issues.
 If a City Department referred you, the Alternative Dispute Resolution Office will contact you.

 Research shows people are more satisfied with the result through Mediation and comply with the terms of the agreement because the participants are involved in creating their solutions.